naveen-hub79/Boardgame/cicd.md

                 sh "trivy fs --format table -o trivy-fs.report.html ."
             }
         }
+         // sonar server was configured in manage jenkins-systems with url and credentials(token) as pre-requisiste

-        stage('SonarQube Analysis') {
+         //this step will generate reports and upload them to sonar server stage('SonarQube Analysis') {
             // This stage performs static code analysis using SonarQube. steps {